OutSystems/docs-product/src/setup/unattended-install/config-tool-ref.md

 `/UpgradeEnvironment`

-:   Installs Service Center and System Components, and upgrades published applications.
+:   Installs Service Center and System Components.
 Skips any of these steps if they were previously executed.

 `/ApplySettingsFactory`